-- "Community" refers to persons, public agencies, and private or non-profit organizations within the agency's jurisdiction that are affected by changes to the transportation system. - "Consistent" means that planned transportation improvements support the achievement of the community's vision and goals for sustainability. - "Integrated" means developing transportation, plans consistently with community vision and goals for sustainability. - "Regularly engages" means going above and beyond consulting once; it means successfully involving and interacting with an institution or stakeholder early, often, and on an on-going basis throughout the planning process. - "Sustainable Actions" maintain or enhance our capacity to endure.
-The goal of sustainability is the satisfaction of basic social and economic needs, both present and future, and the responsible use of natural resources, all while maintaining or improving the well-being of the environment on which life depends. - "Sustainability Principles" refers to the economic, environmental, and social principles of the triple bottom line - "Vision and Goals" refers to desired outcomes for the future that are determined by the community through an inclusive, comprehensive, and collaborative process.
+- "Community" refers to persons, public agencies, and private or non-profit organizations within the agency's jurisdiction that are affected by changes to the transportation system. - "Consistent" means that planned transportation improvements support the achievement of the community's vision and goals for sustainability. - "Integrated" means developing transportation plans consistently with community vision and goals for sustainability. - "Regularly engages" means going above and beyond consulting once; it means successfully involving and interacting with an institution or stakeholder early, often, and on an on-going basis throughout the planning process. - "Sustainable Actions" maintain or enhance our capacity to endure.
+The goal of sustainability is the satisfaction of basic social and economic needs, both present and future, and the responsible use of natural resources, all while maintaining or improving the well-being of the environment on which life depends. - "Sustainability Principles" refers to the economic, environmental, and social principles of the triple bottom - "Vision and Goals" refers to desired outcomes for the future that are determined by the community through an inclusive, comprehensive, and collaborative process.

-INVEST, Version 1.3 SPR-03
+INVEST, Version 1.3 SPS-03 SPS-03: Integrated Planning: Social (State) Page 1